John Croft (wine merchant)

-John Croft (1732–1820) was an English wine merchant in York and Oporto.
+John Croft (1732–1820) was an English wine merchant in York and Porto.
 He was known also for antiquarian and literary interests, and as an eccentric.

 Life

 He was the fifth son of Stephen Croft (1683–1733) and his wife Elizabeth Anderson, daughter of Sir Edmund Anderson, 4th Baronet, born at Stillington, North Yorkshire.
-He went to Oporto and took part in the wine trade, where there were Croft family connections.
+He went to Porto and took part in the wine trade, where there were Croft family connections.
 Another John Croft, a first cousin, had joined the British firm there in 1736, which then traded as Tilden, Thompson & Croft.

-After a period in Oporto, Croft returned to York, where he worked as a partner in the wine merchants Messrs George Suttrell & Co.
+After a period in Porto, Croft returned to York, where he worked as a partner in the wine merchants Messrs George Suttrell & Co.
 He gained the freedom of the city of York in 1770, and in 1773 was one of its sheriffs.
 He became a well-known, eccentrically dressed local character, with the nickname "Scrapeana" from one of his works.
 He died at home on 18 November 1820, and was buried in York Minster on 24 November.